And the tall man answered in a low voice: "On the beach."

 - In an episode of Johnny Bravo, Johnny chases a leprechaun, who turns into a sheep and hides in a herd of them.
 In a rare moment of intelligence, Johnny finds him by shouting, "Scotland Rules!"
 The leprechaun got so offended that he stood up and yelled at him.

-- The CSI: New York and Hawaii Five-O examples above are likely based on a real robbery from 2008, where a criminal dressed in safety goggles, a respirator mask and a yellow safety vest attacked an armored car and escaped... after using Craigslist to hire unwitting freelance handymen who showed up across the street from the bank, wearing similar outfits.
+- In a robbery from 2008, a criminal dressed in safety goggles, a respirator mask and a yellow safety vest attacked an armored car and escaped... after using Craigslist to hire unwitting freelance handymen who showed up across the street from the bank, wearing similar outfits.

 - The Temple of Mars in ancient Rome contained twelve identical shields.
 The story was that under the reign of Rome's second king, Numa Pompilius, a shield (ancile) fell from the heavens and it was prophecied that the future fate of Rome would depend on its continued ownership of this divine shield.
 So to guard it against theft, Numa Pompilius had eleven shields made that looked entirely like the original one and hung them all up in the Temple of Mars to be guarded by the college of priests called the Salii.